What Does a CNA Do?

-- Turn or reposition bedridden patients
+- Turning or repositioning bedridden patients

-- Answer patient calls
+- Answering patient calls

-- Clean rooms and bed linens
+- Cleaning rooms and bed linens

-- Help with medical procedures
+- Helping with medical procedures

 - Dressing wounds

-A certified nursing assistant (CNA) job has peaks and valleys.
+A certified nursing assistant job has peaks and valleys.
 It can be physically demanding at times with some unpleasant responsibilities, but the role also allows CNAs to build strong relationships with patients.

 While CNAs can be found in hospitals, the majority of them work in nursing and residential care facilities, where CNAs interact with patients on a regular basis and get to know them personally.
 If you're interested in joining the booming health care field, becoming a CNA—also known as a nurses' aid, home health aide, orderly or attendant—can be a good place to start.
 Learn which personal and professional traits you’ll need to succeed as a certified nursing assistant.